-The Commercial Free Zone Act 1994 established a Commercial Free Zone at Corozal to attract foreign investment.
-The Zone provides facilities for various activities including manufacturing, processing, packaging, warehousing and distribution of goods and services.
+The Commercial Free Zone Act 1994 established a Commercial Free Zone at Corozal (near the Mexican border) to attract foreign investment.
+The zone provides facilities for various activities including manufacturing, processing, packaging, warehousing and distribution of goods and services.

 Benefits and exemptions available to companies in the Commercial Free Zone include:

-- Imports or exports of a CFZ business do not require an import or export license;
+- Imports or exports of a CFZ business do not require an import or export licence

 - With some exceptions, all imports and exports of a CFZ are exempt from all custom duties, consumption taxes, excise taxes, and export duties.

 CFZ businesses pay an income tax at the following rates:

 - Up to BZD15,000 of total chargeable income, 2%

 - Over BZD15,000 and up to BZD30,000 of total chargeable income, 4%

 - Over BZD30,000 and up to BZD100,000 of total chargeable income, 6%

 - Over BZD100,000 of total chargeable income, 8%.